ibanFR/semantic-versioning-kata/docs/_explanation/semantic-release.md

 # Semantic Release

-This repository uses [Semantic Release] to automate the release process of the LiftButton.
+This repository uses [Semantic Release] to automate the release process of the LiftButton software.
+{: .fs-6 .fw-300 }

 Even though semantic-release is a Node CLI application, it can be used to manage releases for projects in any programming language.